Jillian Gilchrest

-Jillian Marie Gilchrest (born March 21, 1982) is an American politician who is a member of the Connecticut House of Representatives from the 18th district in Hartford County.
+Jillian Marie Gilchrest (born March 21, 1982) is an American politician who was a member of the Connecticut House of Representatives from the 18th district in Hartford County.

 Early life

 Gilchrest earned a BA in Women's Studies from the University of Connecticut in 2004.
 She would later earn a master's degree in social work from the University of Connecticut School of Social Work.

 Career

-Gilchrest served as the Director of Health Professional Outreach for the Connecticut Coalition Against Domestic Violence, Executive Director of NARAL Pro-Choice Connecticut, and Director of Policy & Communications for the Connecticut Alliance to End Sexual Violence.
+Gilchrest was elected to the West Hartford Public Schools board of education in 2013.
+Gilchrest served as the Director of Health Professional Outreach for the Connecticut Coalition Against Domestic Violence, Executive Director of NARAL Pro-Choice Connecticut, and Director of Policy & Communications for the Connecticut Alliance to End Sexual Violence.In August 2025, Gilchrest announced that she would run for the U.S. House of Representatives in Connecticut's 1st congressional district, challenging Democratic incumbent John B. Larson.